jaydenchen17/brawlhalla/_posts/2024-05-22-Final_Project_Plan.md

 - The algorithm iterates over the statistics of LeBron vs. other teams to locate the one that is being evaluated
 * For each upvoted message, the system increments the user's balance count proportional to the user's bet.

-# Sorting/Big O:
+# Linear Search:

-- The algorithm sorts the list of teams based on the alphabetical order of the teams' names in descending order
+- The algorithm seaches the list of teams based on the alphabetical order of the teams' names in descending order
 * This sorting step rearranges the teams so that those with the earliest first letters appear at the top
-* Sorting involves iterating through the list of teams to compare names and arrange them accordingly
+* It involves iterating through the list of teams to compare names and arrange them accordingly